 We have made, and may in the future make, acquisitions and investments in companies or projects to expand or complement our existing operations.
 From time to time, we engage in discussions and negotiations with companies regarding acquisitions or investments in such companies or projects.
 We may, from time to time, receive inquiries from regulatory and legal authorities and become subject to regulatory and legal proceedings in connection with such acquisitions and investments in companies or projects.
 In addition, if we acquire or invest in another company or project, the integration process following the completion of such acquisition may prove more difficult than anticipated.
 We may be subject to liabilities or claims that we are not aware of at the time of the investment or acquisition, and we may not realize the benefits anticipated at the time of the investment or acquisition.
 These difficulties could disrupt our ongoing business, distract our management and employees, increase our expenses and liabilities and adversely affect our business, financial condition and operating results.
-Even if we do identify suitable opportunities, we may not be able to make such acquisitions or investments on commercially acceptable terms, if at all, and we may not be able to consummate a proposed acquisition or investment.
+Even if we do identify suitable opportunities, we may not be able to make such acquisitions or investments on commercially acceptable terms or adequate financing may not be available on commercially acceptable terms, if at all, and we may not be able to consummate a proposed acquisition or investment.